ComedicChimera/whirlwind/docs/type-system.md

 ## Fundamental Types

-Primitives
+**Primitives**
-: These are the standard "simple" types builtin to most languages including : various sizes of integer and floating point numbers, a character type, a string : type (strings are considered primitive in Whirlwind), and a boolean type.
+These are the standard "simple" types builtin to most languages including various sizes of integer and floating point numbers, a character type, a string type (strings are considered primitive in Whirlwind), and a boolean type.

-References
+**References**
-: See explanation of the reference type in the [Memory Model Documentation](memory-model.md)
+See explanation of the reference type in the [Memory Model Documentation](memory-model.md)

-Tuples
+**Tuples**
-: A tuple is an ordered n-tuple of variously typed values.
-Eg. the pair `(int, string)` is : a tuple with an integer in the first position and a string in the second position.
+A tuple is an ordered n-tuple of variously typed values.
+Eg. the pair `(int, string)` is a tuple with an integer in the first position and a string in the second position.

-Vectors
+**Vectors**
-: A vector represents a fixed-length set of numeric values.
-This type is used for efficient : and idiomatic SIMD computations.
-There is a [section on vectors](#vectors) toward the : bottom of this document explaining them more throughougly.
+A vector represents a fixed-length set of numeric values.
+This type is used for efficient and idiomatic SIMD computations.
+There is a [section on vectors](#vectors) toward the bottom of this document explaining them more throughougly.

-Structures
+**Structures**
-: A structure or struct is modeled after a C-style struct type.
-It is a record of named, : typed fields that can be accessed and mutated.
+A structure or struct is modeled after a C-style struct type.
+It is a record of named, typed fields that can be accessed and mutated.

-Interfaces
+**Interfaces**
-: An interface a type used to group types based on behavior.
-For an explanation on : how they work, consult the [Polymorphism and Interface Binding](#polyinterf) section : of this document.
+An interface a type used to group types based on behavior.
+For an explanation on how they work, consult the [Polymorphism and Interface Binding](#polyinterf) section of this document.

-Function Types
+**Function Types**
-: A function type represents a first-class function "object" (not in the OOP sense) : that can be called, passed, and composed.
+A function type represents a first-class function "object" (not in the OOP sense) that can be called, passed, and composed.

-Algebraic Types
+**Algebraic Types**
-: An algebraic type is a type defined with multiple discreet values/instances.
-For : a more in depth explanation of this type, consult the [Algebraic Types](#algebraic) section.
+An algebraic type is a type defined with multiple discreet values/instances.
+For a more in depth explanation of this type, consult the [Algebraic Types](#algebraic) section.

 ## Builtin Types